exonum/exonum-doc/src/advanced/merkelized-list.md

 parameters as `key` for each element: `height` and `index`.

 !!! note
-  To distinguish values from different tables in Exomum, additional prefix is used for every key.
-Such prefix consist of service name and table name.
+  To distinguish values from different lists in Exomum, additional prefix is used for every key.
+Such prefix consist of service name and list name.
 See [storage section](../architecture/storage.md) for more details.

 1. Each Merkle tree element is addressed by a 8-byte `key = height || index`,